-- Consequences may include a placement in an inschool suspension, a one- to three-day or six- to ten-day district suspension, with a parent/guardian conference. - Law enforcement officials may be notified by local school administration. - A referral may be made to Student Due Process (485-3335). - Referral to an alternative placement could be initiated. - Legal action will be initiated when appropriate.
+- Consequences may include a placement in an inschool suspension, a one- to three-day or six- to ten-day district suspension, with a parent/guardian conference. - Law enforcement officials may be notified by local school administration. - A referral may be made to Student Relations (485-3335). - Referral to an alternative placement could be initiated. - Legal action will be initiated when appropriate.

-Drug/Alcohol Distribution
+Drug/Alcohol/Tobacco/Electronic Cigarette Distribution

-Drug/Alcohol distribution is defined as any offense of trafficking or distribution of drugs or alcohol.
-This policy includes alcohol, illegal drugs, prescription drugs, over-the-counter drugs, and look-alike drugs/alcohol.
+Drug/Alcohol/Tobacco/Electronic cigarette distribution is defined as any offense of trafficking or distribution of drugs, alcohol, tobacco, and/or electronic cigarettes (tobacco and electronic cigarettes defined on page 37).
+This policy includes alcohol, illegal drugs, prescription drugs, over-the-counter drugs, look-alike drugs/alcohol, and all related items defined as tobacco or electronic cigarette products.
 A student found to be in possession of more drugs/alcohol than would be consumed by one person will be presumed to be trafficking as prescribed by law.

-- Consequences may include a placement in an inschool suspension, a one- to three-day or six- to ten-day district suspension, with a parent/guardian conference. - Referral to a substance abuse program - The JCPS Compliance and Investigations Office may file a report with the Court-Designated Worker (CDW). - Law enforcement officials may be notified by local school administrators. - A referral may be made to Student Due Process (485-3335).
+- Consequences may include a placement in an inschool suspension, a one- to three-day or six- to ten-day district suspension, with a parent/guardian conference. - Referral to a substance abuse program - The JCPS Compliance and Investigations Office may file a report with the Court-Designated Worker (CDW). - Law enforcement officials may be notified by local school administrators.

+A referral may be made to Student Relations (485-3335).
 (Resource options will be discussed with the parent/guardian, and recommendations will be made to the local school.
 Information will be shared with the CDW.)